NoiseByNorthwest/php-spx/README.md

 The first issue is mitigated by using the highest resolution timer provided by the platform.
 On Linux & recent macOS versions the timer resolution is 1ns; on macOS before 10.12/Sierra, the timer resolution is only 1us.

-The second issue is mitigated by taking in account SPX time (wall / cpu) overhead by subtracting it to measured function execution time.
+The second issue is mitigated by taking into account SPX's time (wall / cpu) overhead by subtracting it to measured function execution time.
 This is done by evaluating SPX constant per function overhead before starting profiling the script.

 However, whatever the platform, if you want to maximize accuracy to find a time bottleneck, you should also:
 - avoid profiling internal functions.